rkpattnaik780/app-services-sdk-core/MOVING.md

 # Moving to Core SDK

 ## What's changed

+### Go
-While the code has moved the generation has stayed the same, which means updating to the Core SDK of the language you choose should be similar to updating to a new version in the old SDK.
+While the code has moved the generation has stayed the same, which means updating to the Core SDK should be similar to updating to a new version in the old SDK

+### Java
+Java has been completly replaced with a new generator from Kiota you can learn more [here](https://microsoft.github.io/kiota/).
+This means any code in the previous Java SDK will no longer work and is no longer supported.

 ## How to update